digitalfondue/lavagna/src/main/stampo/doc/03-use-lavagna/03-03-columns.en.peb.md

 ### Create a new column

-To create a new column, click on the <span class="icon icon-add-column"></span> icon in the board left bar.
+To create a new column, click on the <span class="icon icon-add-column"></span> icon in the board left side bar.

 A new dialog will appear: enter the column name, select a status, and click add.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/add-column.png" alt="Add column">

+### Special columns

+Each board has three special column:

+* **BACKLOG**: A more general backlog column to free up space in the board.
+Cards in this column are still taken into the board count.
+* **ARCHIVE**: If cards have been closed for a while, then it is advised to move them to the archive.
+Cards moved here are not included in the board count anymore.
+* **TRASH**: Cards that have been created by mistake can be put here to separate them from the archive.
+Cards moved here are not included in the board count anymore.

+#### Access the backlog

+To access the backlog, click on the <span class="icon icon-board-backlog"></span> icon in the board left side bar.

+#### Access the archive

+To access the archive, click on the <span class="icon icon-board-archive"></span> icon in the board left side bar.

+#### Access the trash

+To access the trash, click on the <span class="icon icon-board-trash"></span> icon in the board left side bar.

 ### Change the name of a column